 A faucet leaking at a rate of one drop per second can waste up to 3,000 gallons of water per year.
 That’s the amount of water needed to take more than 180 showers!

-Most glass food and beverage containers are 100 percent recyclable and can be reused over and over again.
-If not recycled, a glass bottle takes one million years to break down in a landfill.
+Most glass food and beverage containers are 100% recyclable and can be reused over and over again.

 Plastic beverage bottles can be recycled into other usable items such as fleece, sleeping bags, and backpacks.
-It is estimated that 1,200 plastic soda bottles could be recycled into carpeting for an average-sized living room.
+Recycling just 10 plastic bottles saves enough energy to power a laptop for more than 25 hours.